nkh/ftl/config/ftl/etc/man/ftl.md

 You can tag (select) entries, tags are synched between panes when option _auto_tag_ is set (set by default).

-Etags is extra information that adorns the entries, IE: git status
+Etags is extra information that is optionally prepended to the entries.

+Available etags are: date or git status

+	/home/nadim/nadim/devel/repositories/ftl 2/14 ⍺
+	 1  08/11/2022-12:00 .git
+	    ⮤  date etag   ⮥

 ## Preview
 If preview is on (on by default), a preview pane is displayed.
 It can